norbertkurcsi/iru-linux/README.md

 ```
 Ez úgy csinálja hogy a kezdő 0-t is jól kezeli, theát pl 08-at is 2-vel oszthatónak veszi, de lehet a példa alapján nem így kellene:
 ```
-#!/bin/bash

-# Received number
 column_number=$1

-# Process the data
 while read -r line; do
-    # Extract the first column
     first_column=$(echo "$line" | awk '{print $1}')
-    # Check if the first column contains a whole number
     if [[ $first_column =~ ^[1-9]+$ ]]; then
-        # Convert the first column to decimal (to handle leading zeros)
         first_column_dec=$((10#$first_column))
-        # Check if the number in the first column is divisible by the column number provided as $
         if (( first_column_dec % column_number == 0 )); then
-            # Swap the contents of the second and fifth columns
             swapped_line=$(echo "$line" | awk '{temp=$2; $2=$5; $5=temp; print}')
             echo "$swapped_line"
         fi